What is modular construction?

 Concrete floors and steel structures

-The concrete floors and steel structures are manufactured in Jan Snel’s factory.
-The floor and steel structures form the basis for all the modules that are delivered ready to use to the construction sites.
-In the meantime, the technical installation and utilities are finished in the factory.
-Jan Snel installs the external wall material of your choice, such as trespa, wood, composite, brickwork.
+The concrete floors and steel structures made in Jan Snel’s factory form the basis for all modules that are delivered complete to the construction sites.
+In the meantime, the technical installations and amenities are also completed in the factory.
+Jan Snel then installs an outer facade of the client’s choice of material, such as masonry, composite or wood.

 Safety, speed and quality

-The modules are stored at three locations in the Netherlands (Montfoort, Eemshaven or Hulst).
-From these places, Jan Snel organises the logistical process to the construction sites with their own transport.
+The modules are stored at three production locations in the Netherlands (Montfoort, Eemshaven or Hulst).
+From these locations, Jan Snel organises the logistics process, using its own transportation to bring modules to the construction site.

-The modular construction sector always used to have a temporary character, but the sector has continued to evolve, which in many cases means that the quality is even better than that of traditional construction.
+The modular construction sector used to focus on temporary building needs, but the sector has evolved so much that its quality, in many cases, is even higher than that of traditional construction.

-The modular construction sector uses the same high-quality materials as the traditional construction sector, making it easy to meet the clients'requirements and the Buildings Decree.
+The modular construction sector uses the same high-quality materials as traditional construction, making it easy to meet the Buildings Act regulations, as well as the highest client requirements.

-The comfort in the buildings has also improved enormously.
-Good insulation gives Jan Snel the opportunity to achieve zero-energy housing, which results in not only a pleasant indoor climate but also a low energy bill.
-High-rise buildings are not a problem either: Jan Snel’s buildings reach up to 12 floors.
+The comfort in these buildings has also improved enormously.
+Good insulation allows Jan Snel to achieve zero-energy housing, which results in not only a pleasant indoor climate but also a low energy bill.
+Taller buildings are not a problem either: Jan Snel’s buildings reach up to 12 floors.